learn-co-curriculum/phase-1-using-fetch-post-patch/README.md

 ### Method

 Perhaps unsuprisingly, the `method` for our `PATCH` config obj will be set to `'PATCH'`.
-This tells our server the our client is sending back a `PATCH`
+This tells our server that our client is sending up a `PATCH`
 request:

 ```JavaScript